elaforge/karya/doc/INSTALL.md

 work, since I don't do music on linux.
 Get in touch if you care about linux support.

+## 音, Im, Synth

+These are all names for the incomplete offline synthesizer.
+It requires a bunch of extra dependencies.
+To build, enable it in Shake.Config, install the VST3 SDK from Steinberg's website, and install additional deps from build/enabled-deps.karya.

+But it doesn't do much yet.

 ## MISC

 `tools/run_profile` expects `ps2pdf` in the path, which is part of ghostscript.